-If you would like to contact one of the Governors for Carwraden House School please use the email address provided below:
+If you would like to contact one of the Trustees for Carwraden House School please use the email address provided below:

 They will be able to help you with any queries and direct you to the correct person/place.

-Kim Walker (Joint Chair of Governors and Looked After Children Lead)
+Kim Walker (Joint Chair of Trustees and Looked After Children Lead)

-Kim joined as a parent governor in 2013, wanting to support the school where one of her two children is attending.
-Following the school's conversion into an academy in 2014 she has continued as a member nominated governor of the academy's Trust.
+Kim joined as a parent Trustee in 2013, wanting to support the school where one of her two children is attending.
+Following the school's conversion into an academy in 2014 she has continued as a member nominated Trustee of the academy's Trust.

 Kim also works part time as a play assistant in a local preschool, and is an active member of Stepping Stones DS, a local support group for families who have children with Down Syndrome.
 Prior to having children, she enjoyed working with adults who have learning difficulties for Mencap and social services, following her BSc Psychology and Geography degree at Keele University, where she met her husband who studied Music and Languages.

-Debra Bratt (Joint Chair of Governors, ECHP, Work Experience and Numeracy Lead)
+Debra Bratt (Joint Chair of Trustees, ECHP, Work Experience and Numeracy Lead)